 I started running almost 9 years ago.
 During the first few years, I experienced incredible strides in my progression, both in distance and in speed.
 With progress came success, both with personal goals and on the podium.
 I hadn’t quite grown to an ‘elite’ level, but from a local perspective I was becoming known as a competitor and producing results worth noting.
 On only a few occasions did I experience lack-luster performance or outright failure.
 So going into 2013 my confidence was peaking and goals were set high.

 Then, the compromises began.

 When running ultramarathons there are countless things that can go wrong and break down a runner.
 Our own minds shouldn’t be one of them.
 Compromising is one of the easiest ways to give into ourselves, to allow our goals to slip away, and ultimately walk away wanting more.
-Don’t be like Craig, but instead find the mental toughness that will drive you to reach your goals, no matter what.
+Don’t be like me, but instead find the mental toughness that will drive you to reach your goals, no matter what.

 When have you fallen into this pattern?
 How do you build mental toughness?
 Share your stories in the Comments section.